Cherry Liqueur Chocolates Recipe

 Soak the Cherries overnight

-Place the cherries into a ramekin or other container and pour in enough of the Orange Liqueur so as to cover them.
+Place the cherries into a ramekin or other container and pour in enough of the Brandy so as to cover them.
 After doing this, put them aside and leave the Cherries to soak for at least 4 hours but preferably overnight.

-See the How to Melt Chocolate page if you are unsure how to do this.
+See the How to Temper Chocolate page if you are unsure how to do this.

 Remove and dry off the cherries